 Your vehicle starts belching smoke.
 Its engine might stall, lose power, and idle roughly.
 Finally, the check engine light switches on.
 When you plug the OBD-II (on-board diagnostics 2) scanner into the connector, it shows the trouble code P0430.

 What Does the P0430 Code Mean?

 P0430 is a diagnostic trouble code (DTC) for “Catalyst System Efficiency Below Threshold (Bank 2).”
-It warns about a problem with the catalytic converter mounted near engine bank 2 (the side of the engine opposite the number one cylinder).
+The code warns about a problem with the catalytic converter mounted near engine bank 2 (the side of the engine opposite the number one cylinder).
+If the OBD-II code reader displays a P0430 or P0420 trouble code, bring your vehicle to an auto repair shop for a thorough checkup and repair job.

 A failing catalytic converter breaks down less pollutants in the exhaust, resulting in lower oxygen (O2) levels overall.
 The downstream oxygen sensor detects the change and informs the vehicle’s computer.
-In turn, the computer activates the check engine light and logs the appropriate OBD-II trouble code for diagnosis by a trained mechanic.
+In turn, the computer activates the check engine light and logs code P0430.

 In most cases, a vehicle with an inefficient catalytic converter will continue to run just fine.
 But if the converter is obstructed internally, it can cause poor engine performance and may even damage the engine in the long run.
-Typically, the check engine light (MIL) will be illuminated before exhaust clogging becomes a problem, so find out why that light is on before you cover it with tape or a business card.
+Typically, the check engine light (MIL) will be illuminated before exhaust clogging becomes a problem, so find out why that light is on immediately.

 Both scenarios can result in higher levels of pollution that may violate state and federal limits on vehicle emissions, although many states do not require emissions testing.